YellowJacket17/michaels-adventure/README.md

 In the `src/main/resources/sound/effects/` directory, the application expects a file named `testEffect1.wav`.

 ## Notes ##
-Special thanks to RhiSnow and his YouTube series on Java game development, which provided essential foundations for getting this project off the ground.
+Special thanks to RhiSnow for the excellent YouTube series on game development in Java (YouTube channel RhiSnow).
+This series provided essential foundations for getting this project off the ground.

+Special thanks to Gabriel Ambrosio for the excellent video series on game development in Java (YouTube channel GamesWithGabe).
+This series provided essential knowledge for writing the rendering engine in this project.